 The library staff is continually seeking to improve our services and provide a quiet, resourceful and inviting place to study.
 Please come and let us help you in any way we can.
 It is our privilege to serve you and contribute as much as possible to helping you develop your studies in a God honoring way.
 Take a few minutes and familiarize yourself with the particulars of our library.

-The Robert L. Powell Library exists to support the academic and scholarly programs of The Master's College and to serve primarily its faculty, staff and currently enrolled students.
-TMC Alumni, The Master's Seminary (TMS) and other visitors are welcome to use this library but must bear in mind that our first priority is to the TMC community.
+The Robert L. Powell Library exists to support the academic and scholarly programs of The Master's University and to serve primarily its faculty, staff and currently enrolled students.
+TMU Alumni, The Master's Seminary (TMS) and other visitors are welcome to use this library but must bear in mind that our first priority is to the TMU community.

-A completed Patron Registration form will need to be submitted to the Circulation Manager before an ID card can be made.
-The Master's College ID card must be presented to circulation desk personnel whenever materials are checked out.
+A completed Patron Registration form will need to be submitted to the Circulation Manager (Chloe Gustke, firstname.lastname@example.org) before an ID card can be made.
+The Master's University ID card must be presented to circulation desk personnel whenever materials are checked out.
 All new students, faculty and staff will be given one card at no charge.
-However, there is a $10 fee to replace lost or broken cards.
+However, there is a $5 fee to replace lost or broken cards.
 ID cards that have been worn to the point that the photo, barcode and/or magnetic strip are no longer viable may be replaced without the fee.
-Appointments for making replacement ID cards should be made with the Circulation Manager or the College Librarian.
+Appointments for making replacement ID cards should be made with the Circulation Manager or the University Librarian.

-TMS students may use their seminary ID cards to check out materials at The Master's College.
-Refer to Reciprocal Arrangements page on this Web site for details on TMC/TMS borrowing privileges.
+TMS students may use their seminary ID cards to check out materials at The Master's University.
+Refer to the Reciprocal Arrangements page on this Web site for details on TMU/TMS borrowing privileges.

 Visitors desiring to check out circulating materials may apply for a resident library card.
 See "VISITORS" below for details.

 Also, any verbal abuse, argumentative behavior, or failure to respond to directives of a member of the library staff is treated as a very serious matter.
 The staff will ask those who cause such problems to leave the facility and will call campus security as needed to enforce this directive.
-All such incidents are reviewed by the College Librarian and Circulation Manager and patrons, regardless of status, may have his/her library privileges revoked for such a violation.
+All such incidents are reviewed by the University Librarian and Circulation Manager.
+Patrons, regardless of status, may have his/her library privileges revoked for such a violation.

 Food is not permitted in the library however, beverages are allowed as long as they are in spill resistant containers.